-The Executive Director may determine that it is appropriate for the Udall Foundation to employ one or more Directors to ensure the efficient management of the personnel, funds, and programs of the Udall Foundation, as set forth in the management structure of the Udall Foundation to be approved by the Board.
+The Executive Director may determine that it is appropriate for the Udall Foundation to employ one or more Senior Leaders to ensure the efficient management of the personnel, funds, and programs of the Udall Foundation, as set forth in the management structure of the Udall Foundation to be approved by the Board.
 In that event, the Executive Director shall recruit and hire qualified individuals for such positions.
-For purposes of these Operating Procedures, the term "Director" includes the Director of the National Center, the Director of Education Programs, the Chief Data and Information Officer, and the Chief Financial Officer.